lorenzoleuzzi1/ml-project/README.md

 # Machine Learning (ML) project
 Final project for the Machine Learning course at University of Pisa, a.y.
 2022/23.
-The project consists in implementing Neural Networks.
+In this work we have implemented a feed-forward fully-connected Neural Network.
+We coded multiple variants of the Gradient Descent algorithm and tested them on the MONK's problems.
+To select the best model for the ML-CUP22 competition we performed a coarse-to-fine grained grid search over the hyper-parameters of the implemented Neural Network, using the k-fold cross validation technique.
+The final model we chose is an ensemble made by the 10 best hyper-parameters configurations.

 ### Installation and Usage ###
 `pip install -r requirements.txt`